3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ### Writing key hash to OTP

-If there was U-Boot in SPI memory then SPL should try to boot it and should write key hash into OTP memory and write `RSA: Write RSA key hash successfully.` to UART console if writing was successfull.
+Pre-loader created in previous step will write hash to OTP memory when it encounters `burn-key-hash` property inside `signature` node.
+It'll only happen when trying to verify signature of next boot stage i.e. U-Boot.

-In my case there was nothing in SPI flash so I had to also flash U-Boot image.
+In my case there was nothing in SPI flash except pre-loader so I had to also flash U-Boot image.
+I decided to do it on SD card, because it was easier and faster.
-I decided to do it on SD card.
 To do that I created 3 partitions:

 |  Partlabel   | Starting sector |  size  |
 |--------------|-----------------|--------|